aman2139/Spotify-Song-Recommender-System/README.md

 I have provided a Tableau workbook that users can download and interact with to gain a deeper understanding of the utilized database.
 Additionally, I have included a PowerPoint presentation that clearly outlines the objectives behind building the model, the construction process, and how it operates.

+The code implements a Spotify song recommendation system using a dataset of songs and their features.
+It leverages a graphical user interface (GUI) built with tkinter to allow users to input a song name and adjust sliders for various feature weights (e.g., tempo, loudness, popularity).
+The system uses cosine similarity to compute the closest matches based on the user's input and selected weights, and then displays a list of recommended songs.
+If the entered song name doesn't match exactly, the program suggests the closest match from the dataset, ensuring usability.

 The dataset has been derived from Kaggle(https://www.kaggle.com/code/tubaniksarl/music-recommendation-system).